 Key Docker MCP Gateway Strengths:

-- Container-native deployment using standard Docker commands
+- Container-native deployment using standard Docker workflows

 - Familiar tooling for Docker-experienced teams